isomerpages/moe-southviewpri/_departments/PHE & Aesthetics/Love Dance, Love Life!.md

 <td>Indian Dance with percussion props</td>
 <td>&nbsp;To enable students to:
 <ul>
-	<li>Learn basic skills and forms of expression of Indian Dance
+	<li>Learn basic skills and forms of expression of Indian Dance</li>
-<li>Apply skills learnt from music and perform a Indian Dance
+<li>Apply skills learnt from music and perform a Indian Dance</li>
-<li>Develop their SE skills and appreciation for the cultural art form through learning about the history, dance steps and expressions
+<li>Develop their SE skills and appreciation for the cultural art form through learning about the history, dance steps and expressions</li>
-<li>Develop life skills such as self-discipline, confidence, team spirit and resilience
+<li>Develop life skills such as self-discipline, confidence, team spirit and resilience</li>
 	</ul>
 	</td>
 <td>P3</td>